 Has anything changed in your house, like a new cat, a new puppy, or even a new bowl?
 Cats can have odd compulsions and food aversions just like people.

 They may just be exhibiting signs of fussy eating because they want their old bowl back or their old feeding station returned, or perhaps they want their food bowl returned to the location that they’re used to.

 As a general rule, cats prefer their own bowl.
 They may even prefer total privacy, which means they should have their own specific spot far away from any other cats in the house, and should be bothered as little as possible while they eat.

 Recognising your fussy cat’s peculiar eating behaviours before implementing their new diet is essential.

 Browse our diverse range of nutritional and palatable cat food tailored specifically to your cat’s needs.

 In rare occurrences, some cats will stop eating for days if you don’t give them what they want.

-However, if they are not eating because you are trying to change their diet, you should give them a little of what they’re used to after 24 hours.
-Remember to introduce a new diet by mixing it in with their current food before replacing it entirely with their new food.
+However, if they are not eating while you’re trying to change their diet, you should give them a little of what they’re used to after 24 hours.
+Remember to introduce a new diet by mixing it in with their current food before replacing it entirely.

-If your cat suddenly becomes fussy for the first time after having never exhibiting finicky behaviour, or appears to be losing weight, you should discuss matters further with your vet.
+If your cat suddenly becomes fussy for the first time after never exhibiting finicky eating habits before, or if they appear to be losing weight, you should discuss the matter further with your vet.